RI bishop asked Kennedy in 2007 to avoid Communion

 Verbally, bishop isn't turning cheek

-Matthew 5:39 has nothing to do with a bishop correcting an errant member - note how this headline sets the tone that the bishop isn't acting like Jesus.
+[Aside from the fact that the Scripture is totally taken out of context - Matthew 5:39 has nothing to do with a bishop correcting an errant member - note how this headline sets the tone that the bishop isn't acting like Jesus.
 Jesus, in the Gospel according to Globe, wouldn't correct Kennedy.]

 R.I.'s Tobin welcomes tussles with politicians [Because opposition to abortion is political, not moral, not religious.
 Note how this is also a popular angle for coverage.]